 Networking is the art of forming and maintaining mutually beneficial relationships with others who are linked to your career, sector, market, region or specific interest.
-To maximise your benefits you need to be active in sharing your experience, knowledge and contacts with other network members.
+To maximise the benefits you need to be active in sharing your experience, knowledge and contacts with other network members.
 In the same way you gain from your relationship with them.

 Successful networking can help you to raise your profile, meet new customers, develop your knowledge or skills, explore new ideas, find investment, establish partnerships, build a presence in other markets and source new suppliers.